arinettte/hse_project_ml/README.md

 - Receive your image from the computer camera, determine the mood and produce a suitable track.
 - A unique interface and the ability to listen to music by genre, mood and activity at the current moment in time
+- The recommendation system is based on the user's favorite music in Yandex music, current mood and heuristics.

 ## Demo Image